Retired Detective Kenny Driscoll

 Not immediately apparent to ferret out the truth while building a rapport with criminal suspects.
 He taught it to fellow police.
 He improved all of them.

-Most important, he earned and continues to earn, the undying respect and gratitude, along with Patty, for what he now does.
-When his career ended at the beginning of the millennium, his injuries, agonizingly painful, left him with severe physical limitations, without the ability to walk or to use his left arm.
+Most important, he earned and continues to earn, the undying respect and gratitude, he along with Patty, for what he now does.
+When his career ended at the beginning of the millennium, his injuries, agonizingly painful, left him with severe physical limitations, without the ability to walk or to fully use his left arm/hand.
 At the end of the day, his body failed.
 His Spirit and Loyalty to all of us did not.
 It got stronger.

 When Bill Hackley immigrated to Heaven, Ken took over the Baltimore Police History website.
 It's become a labor of love.
 At a time when police endure the most vitriolic and demeaning of attacks, when police face criminal indictments and prison for merely doing their jobs -- Jobs they took a sacred oath to do, Ken Driscoll, sometimes a voice calling out in the wilderness, undaunted and unafraid, every day brings public attention to the courage and compassion that are the hallmark of the law enforcement profession, every day.